 Srinagar to Pahalgam by Car

 Now coming back to the story of the day once again.
-I am sorry that I drift away and start talking about other details but hopefully, the information above can be of some help for anyone planning a trip to Pahalgam from Srinagar.
+I am sorry that I drift away and start talking about other details but hopefully, the information above can be of some help to anyone planning a trip to Pahalgam from Srinagar.

 So we started from our hotel in Srinagar at around 7.30 am, bought Diesel from a petrol pump near Dal Gate, and were soon on our way to Anantnag.
 There was a lot of police and military presence around and we were crossing police check posts every few kilometers.